delatbabel/applog/README.md

 ## Bootstrapping

-Laravel includes a class called Illuminate\Foundation\Http\Kernel which handles bootstrapping the application in Http mode, and a similar class for bootstraping in Console mode.
+Laravel includes a class called Illuminate\Foundation\Http\Kernel which handles bootstrapping the application in Http mode, and a similar class for bootstrapping in Console mode.
 These two classes are normally extended in an application in the App\Http\Kernel and App\Console\Kernel classes respectively.